enesozeren/rag-project/README.md

 # ❓ Frequently Asked Questions
 ## Which track is this starter kit for ?
 This starter kit can be used to submit to any of the tracks.
 You can find more information in [docs/submission.md#submitting-to-different-tracks](docs/submission.md#submitting-to-different-tracks).

+## Where can I know more about the dataset schema ?
+The dataset schema is described in [docs/dataset.md](docs/dataset.md).

 **Best of Luck** :tada: :tada: